kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 It is very common for service mesh implementations to implement some form of transparent transport security, whether that is WireGuard, mTLS, or others.
 This is completely orthogonal to the use cases being tackled by this GEP.

-* The "mesh transport security" is something invisible to the users application, and is simply used to secure communication between components in the mesh.
+* The "mesh transport security" is something invisible to the user's application, and is simply used to secure communication between components in the mesh.
-* This proposal, instead, explicitly calls for sending TLS **to the users application**.
+* This proposal, instead, explicitly calls for sending TLS **to the user's application**.

-Whether the service mesh implementation uses mTLS for it's implementation is not relevant to this proposal.
+Whether the service mesh implementation uses mTLS or not, the mesh transport security is not relevant to this proposal.
 A service mesh using mTLS can *additionally* originate TLS that is terminated by the users application (that is, two layers of TLS!).

 ![](images/mesh.png "Mesh transport")